 STEVE AND JANE WARREN-WOLFPACK CLUB GRADUATE FELLOWSHIPS.
 The Warren-Wolfpack Club Graduate Fellowship is a prestigious one-year award offered to a top entering graduate students who played a varsity sport either at NC State or at another college of university.
 Warren-Wolfpack Club Fellows are chosen on the basis of academic record, athletic achievement, and character and leadership.
-This fellowship provides a stipend of \$12,000, in-state tuition and fees, and health insurance for a period of one academic year.
+Two fellowships are available each year, and they provide a stipend of approximately \$6,000 for a period of one academic year.